-To pass the practical component, candidates should be assessed as competent as both a Chief Referee (CR) and Assistant Referee (AR) using the "Referee Observation Checklist" attached as Appendix C. Where competency is not shown for CR, AR or both, a further game may be assessed for each role not demonstrated as competent.
+To pass the practical component, Level 1 and Level 2 candidates should be assessed as competent as both a Chief Referee (CR) and Assistant Referee (AR) using the "Referee Observation Checklist" attached as Appendix C. Where competency is not shown for CR, AR or both, a further game may be assessed for each role not demonstrated as competent.
+In the event that no observed games provide an opportunity for assessment of a competency, scenario based assessments can be used to complete assessments in a timely manner.